Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Formulation of /

-Because the above time-varying CBF is so flexible that over-fitting to the observed signal can easily happen, we need to introduce certain constraints to avoid it.
-For this purpose, we introduce a switching mechanism, called a factorized switching model in Fig.~1~(a), into the MCLP filter and the separation matrix.
-They are composed of a set of time-invariant MCLP filters and separation matrices, which are controlled by respective switches.
-We mathematically model them by sums of the time-invariant coefficient matrices with switching weights as
+Because the above time-varying CBF is so flexible that over-fitting to the observed signal can easily happen, we need to introduce certain constraints to avoid that situation.
+For this purpose, we introduce a switching mechanism, called a factorized switching model in Fig.~1(b), to the MCLP filter and the separation matrix.
+It is composed of a set of time-invariant MCLP filters and separation matrices, which are controlled by their respective switches.
+We mathematically model them by the sums of the time-invariant coefficient matrices with switching weights:

 where $I$ and $J$ are the numbers of the switching states of the MCLP filter and the separation matrix, $\vect{G}^{(i)}_{f}$ for $1\le i\le I$ is a prediction matrix of the $i$th time-invariant MCLP filter, $\vect{W}^{(j)}_{f}$ for $1\le j\le J$ is the $j$th time-invariant separation matrix, and $\{\gamma^{(i)}_{t,f}\}_{i,t,f}$ and $\{\delta^{(j)}_{t,f}\}_{j,t,f}$ are their time-varying switching weights.
-In this paper, for brevity, we only consider hard switches, and allow $\gamma^{(i)}_{t,f}$ and $\delta^{(j)}_{t,f}$ to take only binary values, 0 or 1.
+In this paper, for brevity, we only consider hard switches and allow $\gamma^{(i)}_{t,f}$ and $\delta^{(j)}_{t,f}$ to take only binary values, 0 or 1.